 While always striving to improve our performance, there are three areas of which we are extremely proud.
 First, our commitment to community relations remains at the forefront of everything we do.
 Whether it’s through our extensive outreach via social media or in-person events such Coffee with a Cop, Outdoor Roll Call, Unity Day, Neighborhood Meetings, and many more face-to-face opportunities, we believe that a police department can only be as effective as its relationship with its citizens is strong.

 We are equally committed to having a highly trained police force.
 All police personnel receive advanced training in Crisis Intervention Team Training (dealing with persons in mental health crisis), Trauma Informed Training (understanding how traumatic experiences affect childhood outcomes), Juvenile Law, First Aid, and Interview and Interrogations.
 Click on our Police Training link to the left to learn more about our extensive investment in officer training.

-Likewise, from our Police Athletic Activity Center to our Youth Violence Prevention Engagement, the Park Forest Police Department has demonstrated a long-term commitment to juvenile issues.
-Our Juvenile Services link highlights our many efforts to provide resources and make connections with juveniles in Park Forest.
+Likewise, from our Youth Violence Prevention Engagement, which diverts youth from the formal criminal justice system, to our screening of all juveniles in custody for Adverse Childhood Experiences and linking them and their families to resources, the Park Forest Police Department has demonstrated a firm commitment to juvenile issues through innovate approaches.
+Our Juvenile Services link highlights some of the efforts to provide resources and make connections with young people in Park Forest.

 Please explore the links provided to learn more about the Park Forest Police Department and our efforts to provide quality law enforcement service to our community.
 And please remember that if there is anything we can ever do to help, we are only a call away.